Star Trek homeSkip to main content

 StarTrek.com

-Executive producer and showrunner Alex Kurtzman, speaking exclusively to StarTrek.com, shared that in the run up to the production of the series, they were lucky to come across Martin-Green, "It's that beautiful thing.
+Executive producer and showrunner Alex Kurtzman, , shared that in the run up to the production of the series, they were lucky to come across Martin-Green, "It's that beautiful thing.
 We had been looking for so long for the right Michael Burnham.
 And it's that miracle moment that you always wait for when you're in a casting process where just the right person shows up and starts saying the lines, and you go, 'That's my Michael Burnham.'
 That's what we got with her just out of the gate."

 On taking on the role, Martin-Green recalls, “I remember saying really early on that, to me, Star Trek was a call to rise.
 And I still feel that way.”